 A safari is an incredible way to encounter nature and wildlife in Africa or Asia.
-From seeking out the big five in Africa to immersing yourself in grassy plains in Sri Lanka and jungle terrain in India, it’s the experience of a lifetime.
+From seeking out the big five on a safari in Africa to immersing yourself in grassy plains in Sri Lanka and jungle terrain in India, it’s the experience of a lifetime.
 We share the best safari destinations in the world.

 1. Okavango Delta, Botswana

 Head to northern Botswana for one of the world’s largest inland river deltas, the Okavango Delta.
 The wildlife encounters visitors will experience here are remarkable.
 Amid the grassy plains, the cry of hyenas, the roar of lions, the growl of leopards, giraffes and rhinos will become the melody of your safari.
 The wetter pastures are home to hippos, elephants, and crocodiles.
 This is one of Africa’s most epic safari destinations.